PSModule/Fonts/README.md

 ### Install a font

 To install a font in the user context, you can use the following command.
-This will install the font in the users font folder "$env:LOCALAPPDATA\Microsoft\Windows\Fonts" and update the registry to make it available to the current user.
+This will install the font in the users font folder `$env:LOCALAPPDATA\Microsoft\Windows\Fonts` and update the registry to make it available to the current user.

 ```powershell